-- (a) The State shall establish and maintain an accident and incident database to facilitate the effective analysis of information on actual or potential safety deficiencies obtained, including that from its incident reporting systems, and to determine any preventive actions required. - (b) The database systems shall use standardized formats to facilitate data exchange. - (c) The State should, following the identification of preventive actions required to address actual or potential safety deficiencies, implement these actions and establish a process to monitor implementation and effectiveness of the responses. - (d) The State, in the analysis of the information contained in its database, identifies safety matters considered to be of interest to other States, that State should forward such safety information to them as soon as possible. - (e) In addition to safety recommendations arising from accident and incident investigations, safety recommendations may result from diverse source including safety studies.
-If safety recommendations are addressed to an organization in another State, they should also be transmitted to that State's investigation authority via the OTSD. - (f) Exchange of safety information
+- (a) The State shall establish and maintain an accident and incident database to facilitate the effective analysis of information on actual or potential safety deficiencies obtained, including that from its incident reporting systems, and to determine any preventive actions required. - (b) The database systems shall use standardized formats to facilitate data exchange. - (c) State authorities responsible for the implementation of the SSP shall have access to the accident and incident database referenced in CAR13.405 (a) to support their safety responsibilities. - Note: An accident and incident database may be included in a safety database, which may refer to a single or multiple database(s).
+Further provisions on a safety database are contained in Annex 19 Safety Management.
+Additional guidance is also included in the Safety Management Manual (SMM) (Doc 9859). - (d) The State shall, following the identification of preventive actions required to address actual or potential safety deficiencies, implement these actions and establish a process to monitor implementation and effectiveness of the responses. - (e) The State, in the analysis of the information contained in its database, identifies safety matters considered to be of interest to other States, that State shall forward such safety information to them as soon as possible. - (f) In addition to safety recommendations arising from accident and incident investigations, safety recommendations may result from diverse source including safety studies.
+If safety recommendations are addressed to an organization in another State, they shall also be transmitted to that State's investigation authority via the OTSB.

+(g) Exchange of safety information

-States should promote the establishment of safety information sharing networks among all users of the aviation system and should facilitate the free exchange of information on actual and potential safety deficiencies.
+States shall promote the establishment of safety information sharing networks among all users of the aviation system and shall facilitate the free exchange of information on actual and potential safety deficiencies.